Parkerjcow/Data_projects_Tripleten/README.md

 ## Recommendations

-Target Marketing Campaigns at Young Professionals:
+**Target Marketing Campaigns at Young Professionals**

-Focus on promoting convenient and affordable meal options to attract customers
+Focus on promoting convenient and affordable meal options to attract customers aged 20–30.

-aged 20–30.
 Highlight offers for singles and small families.

-Increase Engagement with Female Customers:
+**Increase Engagement with Female Customers**

-Develop campaigns or offerings tailored to female customers, such as health- conscious meal plans or social media engagement.
+Develop campaigns or offerings tailored to female customers, such as health-conscious meal plans or social media engagement.

-Promote Premium Subscriptions:
+**Promote Premium Subscriptions**

 Encourage higher-income customers to subscribe to premium services or order premium products, leveraging their disposable income.

-Explore Discounts for Larger Quantities:
+**Explore Discounts for Larger Quantities**

 Given the high average quantity sold per customer, Zomato can introduce bulk discounts or loyalty rewards for frequent orders.

-Expand Educational Marketing:
+**Expand Educational Marketing**

 Partner with universities and colleges to capture the educated, younger demographic by promoting student discounts or meal plans.

+---

 # Final Thoughts